awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-swagger-extensions-authorizer.md

 }
 ```

-The following Swagger security definitions example specifies an API Gateway Lambda authorizer of the "request" type, with a single stage variable \(`stage`\) as the identity source\.
+The following OpenAPI security definitions example specifies an API Gateway Lambda authorizer of the "request" type, with a single stage variable \(`stage`\) as the identity source\.

 ```
 "securityDefinitions": {